mustafakaya/aks-cost-optimization/README.md

 ## 4- Add spot node pool

 Azure Spot Virtual Machine instances are great for workloads that can handle interruptions like batch processing jobs, dev/test environments, large compute workloads, and more.
 And we can create a spot node pool which backed by a spot virtual machine scale sets.
 When deploying a spot node pool, Azure will allocate the spot nodes if there's capacity available.
 But there's no SLA for the spot nodes.
 A spot scale set that backs the spot node pool is deployed in a single fault domain and offers no high availability guarantees.
 At any time when Azure needs the capacity back, the Azure infrastructure will evict spot nodes.
-For detail click here
+For detail click here. https://docs.microsoft.com/en-us/azure/aks/spot-node-pool

 ## 5- Use Azure Policy for AKS resource quotas